lifemapper/bison/_sphinx_config/pages/data_input.rst

   * Create a user account on the GBIF website, then login and
   * request the data by putting the following URL in a browser: https://www.gbif.org/occurrence/search?country=US&has_coordinate=true&has_geospatial_issue=false&occurrence_status=present
+  * adding a restriction to occurrence data identified to species or a lower rank will reduce the amount of data that will be filtered out.

 The query will request a download, which will take some time for GBIF to assemble.
 GBIF will send an email with a link for downloading the Darwin Core Archive, a